Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 Once you click the toggle over to the **live wallet**, you'll notice some changes:

 - The shortened version of a randomly generated pubkey is displayed, mouse-over it for a tooltip showing the entire public key.
-- A textinput is included for you to enter a private key which will then display the associated public key & any SOL or USDC tokens of that keypair.
+- A textinput is included for you to enter a private key which will then display the associated public key & any SOL, USDC or ORCA tokens owned by that keypair.
 - You can switch between devnet and mainnet.

 We default to using devnet.
 You should also notice that the balance values change to zero when switching to the **live wallet** since our randomly generated default account has not been funded.